Alumnae Speakers at Commencement

 Ella Tambussi Grasso ’40, commencement speech in 1975:

 “Here I was always taken seriously, first as a student, then as a teaching assistant and graduate student.
 There were many models to emulate, on the faculty, in the administration and among the speakers invited to our campus.
-Here I was encouraged to think of my life not as something that would happen to me, but as something hat I would shape for myself.
-We were encouraged in the view to share a passion for helping others was a joy and not a drudgery.”
+Here I was encouraged to think of my life not as something that would happen to me, but as something that I would shape for myself.
+We were encouraged in the view that to share a passion for helping others was a joy and not a drudgery.”